phitter-hub/docs-phitter-kernel/docs/documentation/simulation/queue_simulation/create_queue_instance.md

 ## FIFO and LIFO Instances

-If you want to create an object you should follow the following steps:
+To create an object you should follow the following steps:

 ### Example _without_ Optional Parameters